Anee006/Hotel-Booking-Demand/README.md

 This project is an *Excel-based* hotel-booking analysis dashboard.
 The goal of the project was to practice data cleaning, pivot table creation and dashboard creation using Microsoft Excel.

-The result is an **interactive dashboard** that provides insights into number of cancellations, the peak time of cancellations, type of guest who cancelled (families or single person).
+The result is an **interactive dashboard** that provides insights into number of cancellations, type of guest who cancelled (families or single person).
-We are able to find whether the guest got the room they had reserved and the type of guest(couple, single, family).

 ---